 The short period drama film BLACKBIRD sheds a light on some of the experiences faced by ASSI people during this time through the emotive and poignant story of Rosa and Kiko, two young Solomon Islanders who were taken from their Island home in the 1870s to work under slave-like conditions in Mackay’s Pioneer Valley.

 Blackbird is not just a film but also a collaborative project that works closely with the ASSI community of QLD in all areas of the development and delivery of this film.
 This methodology is in line with the director’s overall creative practice that centers around community, cultural diversity, social justice and human rights.
 It is intended that by exploring the story and experiences of one South Sea Islander woman and her brother, the audience can begin to understand the journey of these characters and the film can address this part of Australia’s history at large.

 “In terms of the story, there are connections to my own heritage.
 I wanted to concentrate on siblings – and so the main characters, Rosa and Kiko came to be.
 In the film, they’re from the Malaita, Solomon Islands where my own family live and where three of my own ancestors were taken from.
 In excess of 9000 Malaitans were taken during the Blackbirding era.
 So this is my homage to them, and a statement that we haven’t forgotten. ”

 The short film Blackbird is part of the filmmaker’s Masters of Film and TV at the Victorian College of the Arts and is being filmed over eight days in July in Mackay and will be utilising both professional and non-actors to tell this story.

-The premiere screening will be held at the Australian Centre of the Moving Image in Melbourne as part of the VCA graduate screenings.
+The premiere screening will be held at the Australian Centre of the Moving Image in Melbourne as part of the VCA graduate screenings in December 2015.